sfjohnson/voice-controller/README.md

 ## Voice recognition

-Uses https://github.com/shawkatq/voice-commands-demo with the part that splits the audio stream up into individual commands we-written in C++.
+Uses https://github.com/shawkatq/voice-commands-demo with the part that splits the audio stream up into individual commands re-written in C++.

 ## Lighting control